 Memantine controls a chemical in the brain that is required for memory and learning.
 They often combine it with donepezil for treating moderate to severe dementia.

 Anxiolytics like Ativan or Serax can ease off restlessness and anxiety

 Antidepressants, particularly selective serotonin reuptake inhibitors can reduce irritability and bad mood issues

-Antipsychotic medicines like Abilify, Haldol, Risperdal, Zyprexa can exert a control on behaviors and feelings like agitation, aggression, hallucinations and delusions.
+Antipsychotic medicines like Abilify, Haldol, Risperdal, Zyprexa can exert control on behaviors and feelings like agitation, aggression, hallucinations, and delusions.

 #3: Therapeutic treatments